Affie Ellis

 Affie Ellis (née Burnside; born c.
-1979/1980) is an American politician who serves in the Wyoming Senate from the 8th district as a member of the Republican Party.
+1979/1980) is an American politician who served in the Wyoming Senate from the 8th district as a member of the Republican Party from 2017-2025.
 She is a member of the Navajo Nation and is the first Native American to serve in the Wyoming Senate.

 Early life

 Affie Burnside was born to Jim and Lenoa Burnside, both of whom were born on the Navajo Reservation.
 She married Dennis Ellis, with whom she had three children.

 She graduated from Jackson Hole High School.
 From 1996 to 2000, Ellis attended the University of Wyoming and graduated with a Bachelor of Science in political science and American Indian studies.
 From 2004 to 2007, she attended the University of Colorado Law School and graduated with a Juris Doctor.

 Career

 From 2000 to 2004, Ellis worked as a legislative aid to Senator Craig L. Thomas and was in charge of Indian, public lands, and housing issues.
 On January 6, 2004, Ellis was appointed to serve as Director of Congressional and Public Affairs for the National Indian Gaming Commission.
 In 2010, she was appointed by Senate Majority Leader Mitch McConnell to serve on the Tribal Law and Order Commission after being recommended by Senator John Barrasso.